 The "goods-producing" sector, including mining and construction, accounts for 19% of the district's industrial workforce, however manufacturing itself accounts for only 13% of all industrial employees.
 One employer has 800 employees (Anchor Hocking).
 Four manufacturers employ 500-671 employees.
 Thirty-eight manufacturers employ 100-499 employees.
 Thirty-four manufacturers employ between 50-99 employees.
 Thirty-one manufacturers employ 25-49 employees.
 Seventy-two manufacturers employ 10-25 employees.
 Two hundred twenty-five manufacturers employ fewer than 10 employees.
-The waste stream of more than half the manufacturing sector is no larger than a household waste stream, and most of those "manufacturers" are home-based businesses with one employee.
+The waste stream of more than half the manufacturers" are home-based businesses with one employee.